Doctor of Physical Therapy

 - Scheduling an in-person meeting with a faculty member

 - The program uses a holistic admissions process.
-It is important applicants demonstrate characteristics consistent with the Vision, Mission, Values, and Commitment of the DPT Program.
-We recognize not everyone has the ability to participate in the same activities outside of the educational environment, but do believe future students of the North Central College Doctor of Physical Therapy program are individuals who engage in more than just their studies.
-Therefore, it is expected the application demonstrate this through inclusion of extracurricular activities or lived experiences.
+It is important for applicants to demonstrate characteristics consistent with the Vision, Mission, Values, and Commitment of the DPT Program.
+We recognize not everyone has the ability to participate in the same activities outside of the educational environment, but do believe future students of the North Central College Doctor of Physical Therapy Program are individuals who engage in more than just their studies.
+Therefore, it is expected the application demonstrates this through inclusion of extracurricular activities or lived experiences.
 Examples include but are not limited to athletics, employment history, volunteer opportunities, and other lived experiences the applicant wishes to include in their application.

 Optional Supplemental Application Material